Carreau/phd-dissertation/parts/roleofactin.rst

     Formation of bleb can be done either by a) detachment of the membrane from the cytoskeleton, or b) by a rupture of the cytoskeleton.
 In both cases the inner pressure of the cell leads to the inflation of the membrane at the point of rupture/detachment.
-The acto-myosin cortex will rapidly repolymerize on the inside of the bleb slowing down its growth until the expansion stops.
+The acto-myosin cortex will rapidly re-polymerize on the inside of the bleb slowing down its growth until the expansion stops.
     Extracted from :cite:`Charras2008`